ibm-cloud-docs/watsonxdata/data_stream_confluent1.md

 {:pre: .pre}
 {:video: .video}

-# Integrating Confluent TableFlow
+# Integrating Confluent Tableflow
 {: #data_stream_confluent1}

 Confluent offers a data streaming platform that acts as a central nervous system for real-time data, enabling businesses to connect, store, and manage data streams across cloud and on-premise environments.

-Confluent TableFlow automatically converts Apache Kafka topics into ready-to-query Apache Iceberg tables, enabling real-time, zero-ETL analytics.
+Confluent Tableflow automatically converts Apache Kafka topics into ready-to-query Apache Iceberg tables, enabling real-time, zero-ETL analytics.
 It eliminates complex data pipelines by materializing data in user-owned or managed storage with automated maintenance.

 ## How it works
 {: #data_stream_confluent1_1}

-1. Create a Kafka cluster in Confluent Cloud
+1. Create a Kafka cluster in Confluent Cloud.
-2. Create topics to stream your data
+2. Create topics to stream your data.
-3. Enable TableFlow for topics to convert them into Iceberg tables
+3. Enable Tableflow for topics to convert them into Iceberg tables.
-4. Query the tables using watsonx.data Spark or Presto engines
+4. Query the tables using {{site.data.keyword.lakehouse_full}} Spark or Presto engines.

 ## Storage options
 {: #data_stream_confluent1_2}